 Sales turnover is the total amount of revenue generated by a business during the calculation period.
 The concept is useful for tracking sales levels on a trend line through multiple measurement periods, in order to spot meaningful changes in activity levels.
 The calculation period is usually one year.
 The revenue included in this calculation is from both cash sales and credit sales.
-The measurement can also be broken down by units sold, by geographic region, by subsidiary, and so forth.
+The measurement can also be broken down by units sold, geographic region, subsidiary, and so forth.

 Sales turnover is restricted to revenue generated from operations.
 Thus, it does not include gains from financial or other activities, such as interest income, gains on the sale of fixed assets, or the receipt of payments related to insurance claims.